Course Outline

 3

-Design an innovative design challenge for students in primary school with a design brief linked to solving a real-life problem using a problem-based learning approach.
+Design an innovative design challenge for students in primary school with a design brief linked to solving a real-life problem using a problem-based learning approach and use of ICT safely, responsibly and ethically.

 3